lnclem05/lnclem05.github.io/projects/recordDatabase.md

 <div class="text-center p-4">
   <img width="500px" img height = "400px" class="rounded float-start pe-4" src="../img/bank-record.jpg">
 </div>
 The record database project was created in my Program Structure 3 class (ICS 212) at UH Mānoa, a class in which I learned the C and C++ coding languages.
-This project creates a bank record database linked by a linked list that the user can interact with.
+This project creates a bank record database connected by a linked list that the user can interact with.
 The user has the ability to add and delete bank records, print all records in the database, and find a particular record.
 This project was composed of four files: database.c, database.h, record.h, and user_interface.c.

 In C programming, header files help keep code organized.
 Record.h is a header file that contains the data structure of a record such as account number, name, address, and a pointer to the next record in the database.
 The record structure can be seen here: